BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Available in CocoaPods

-Branch is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+Branch is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

     pod "Branch"

+### Download the raw files

-#### Or download the raw files
+You can also install by downloading the raw files below.

 Download code from here:
 [https://s3-us-west-1.amazonaws.com/branchhost/Branch-iOS-SDK.zip](https://s3-us-west-1.amazonaws.com/branchhost/Branch-iOS-SDK.zip)